 The summer has started and you would love to see your child get outside this season and push their boundaries.
 Yet, you also know that your child has struggled with being adventurous in the past.
-Maybe you've looked at our website and photos of kids rock climbing or mountain biking have you thinking your child needs to be an experienced athlete to sign up.
+Maybe you've looked at websites and photos of kids rock climbing or mountain biking have you thinking your child needs to be an experienced athlete to participate.
 What to do?
-If you were wondering whether Avid4 Adventure is right for your unadventurous kid, the short answer is yes!
-Read on to learn more about how Avid4 Adventure can help your child tap into their adventurous spirit.
+If you were wondering whether outdoor adventure day camp is right for your unadventurous kid, the short answer is yes!
+Read on to learn more about how adventure camp can help your child tap into their adventurous spirit.

 If you are a parent, you naturally want to see your child succeed.
 And chances are, if you want to see your child succeed, you might feel like you need to do everything in your power to get them there.
 In the context of learning how to ride a bicycle, the temptation to lend a physical hand is strong.
 “I’ll just steady them for a second”, you might think.
 Or “I can just hold one handlebar, they’re doing most of the work”, you could venture.
 While working for Avid4 Adventure this past summer I learned a hands-off technique to teach training-wheel-free biking that relies entirely on the power of demonstration, clear communication and patient encouragement and it blew my mind.
 The steps below provide a tutorial of this biking technique taught at Avid4 Adventure Learn to Bike summer camps (though keep in mind we haven't shared all of our secrets!).

 Before you dive in to step 1, you'll want to make sure that your child has their own bike that fits them properly.